 Our reasoning mostly echoes that of the HS.
-Proposed Annotation #1.
-To allow in food labeled "organic" synthetic or nonsynthetic minerals (including trace elements), vitamins and similar isolated ingredients only when their use is required by law or to meet an FDA standard of identity in which they are incorporated best meets the expectations of organic consumers and original NOSB intent.
+Proposed Annotation #1 (§205.605 (b) Vitamins and minerals, synthetic.
+For food - Minerals (including trace elements), vitamins and similar isolated ingredients are allowed only when their use is required by law or to meet an FDA standard of identity in which they are incorporated) best meets the expectations of organic consumers and original NOSB intent.
 The Technical Review that spells out legal requirements is essential to the understanding of the proposal.

-We agree with those members of the HS who say that the allowance of supplementation with other vitamins and minerals viewed as "essential" is an appropriate use of the "made with organic" label.
+We agree with those members of the HS who say that the allowance of other uses of synthetic vitamins and minerals viewed as essential is an appropriate use of the "made with organic" label.
+However, we would also apply that reasoning to nonsynthetic vitamins and minerals.
 Organic consumers expect that their food contains a full complement of vitamins and minerals based on organic agricultural production practices, not supplementation.
-Applying the same rule to added synthetic and nonsynthetic vitamins would also simplify the ACA's determination of whether the formulation is appropriate to the label.
+Applying the same rule to added synthetic and nonsynthetic vitamins would also simplify the Accredited Certifiers Association's (ACA) determination of whether the formulation is appropriate to the label.